 8. Can you give an example of when you have worked outside during extreme weather conditions?

 The above sample postman interview questions are only the start of what you need to learn for the interview.
-To find out more about the interview and how to pass it, please click HERE.
+See here for more information regarding how to pass the postman interview.

 Image credit – Guardian.co.uk